Recreating Princess Charlotte's mausoleum

 Recreating the past

-To mark the 200th year since the mausoleum was finished, we've installed a near-lifesize replica of the building on the original footprint at the top of the amphitheatre.
+In 2017, to mark the 200th year since the mausoleum was finished, we installed a near-lifesize replica of the building on the original footprint at the top of the amphitheatre.

 To help bring back Charlotte's mausoleum to life, we brought in the expertise of Props and Sets, who have previously worked on projects for the Royal Opera House, Oxfam and the BBC.
 The 3.5m-high tea-house was reconstructed to replicate the cenotaph as accurately as possible using marine-grade plywood, treated timbers and vacuum-formed thermoplastic.